AshmitaRoy/aschmut/index.md

 - to becoming your **German Dessert Chikorita** despite the worst deflection tactic of all time (PUCK-PUCK-PUCK)
 - to being a **Sweet summers child** who went AWOL and resurfaced via email MONTHS later (I'm REALLY sorry)
 - to being **Bara Dank Tadpole** with her proximity crush after the prissybetch prank
-- to my final evolution into a **"CM-Fearing Potol Eating Plebby Name Lovin' Tor-Baap Sticker Making Raagi Cartoon Babe"
+- to my final evolution into a **CM-Fearing Potol Eating Plebby Name Lovin' Tor-Baap Sticker Making Raagi Cartoon Babe**

 ### Squishie maxx from Dank Tadpole to her Paul Pew Pew